Visiting undergraduate students

 See the full undergraduate tuition fees.

-Visiting postgraduate students
+Fees for visiting postgraduate students

 You will normally pay your tuition fees based on the length of time you study at Bath.
 This is calculated weekly based on a 52-week academic year.

 The Doctoral College manage visiting students at a postgraduate research level.
-They may have different procedures and tuition fees, so contact them for details.
+They may have different procedures and tuition fees, so please contact them for details.

 We cannot accept visiting students for taught postgraduate master's degree programmes (MA and MSc).